RHM-rchu/pi-speed-tracker/README.md

 ```
 pip install -r pip.requirments.txt
 ```
-This could take a while, like an hour or so.
+This could take about an hour if you have not run before.

-5. Ensure your hardware is hooked up to you PI, and you have your cam pointing to the road.
-Enable the webcam in the `raspi-config`.
+5. Ensure your CAM is hooked up to you PI, and you have your cam pointing to the road.
+Then enable the webcam in the `raspi-config`.
 ```
 sudo raspi-config
 ```